codeby-riya/Moodify/README.md

 1. User 📷uploads a photo from the browser.
 2. The photo is sent to the backend (Flask server).
-3. A pre-trained model predicts🧠 the emotion (like happy, sad, angry, etc.).
+3. A pre-trained model(DeepFace) predicts🧠 the emotion (like happy, sad, angry, etc.).
 4. Based on the result, the server queries the 🎵 Spotify API for songs related to that mood.
 5. The frontend receives the playlist and displays it to the user.